Crio-Bytes/IBD-2022-Master-Repository/PROMISES IN JAVASCRIPT/README.md

 ## Activity 2: Promise in practice

-We learned how to use promise to handle asynchronous operations. with that knowledge send a get request to [media post](https://jsonplaceholder.typicode.com/posts) and log the result, also add **catch()** to handle the errors.
+We learned how to use a promise to handle asynchronous operations. with that knowledge send a get request to [media post](https://jsonplaceholder.typicode.com/posts) and log the result, also add **catch()** to handle the errors.

 <details>
 <summary>Hint</summary>
-make use of new Promise constructor to send get request.
+make use of the new Promise constructor to send a get request.

         let promise = new Promise(function (resolve, reject) {
         let req = new XMLHttpRequest();